oracle/macaron/README.md

 With that in place, you’re ready to build and contribute to Macaron!

+### Defining checks

+After cloning a repository, Macaron parses the CI configuration files and bash scripts that are triggered by the CI, creates call graphs and other intermediate representations as abstractions.
+Using such abstractions, Macaron implements concrete checks to gather facts and metadata based on a security specification.

+To learn how to define your own checks, see the steps in the [checks documentation](/src/macaron/slsa_analyzer/checks/README.md).

 ### Updating dependent packages

 It’s likely that during development you’ll add or update dependent packages in the `pyproject.toml` file, which requires an update to the virtual environment: